 About me

 Greetings!
-I am a physical oceanographer and PhD candidate at Columbia University.
-In my PhD, I have been employing Water Mass Transformation theory (WMT) to study the physical drivers of water mass variability using ocean and climate model data.
-More specifically, I have applied WMT to study:
+I am a Postdoctoral Researcher in the Atmospheric and Oceanic Sciences program at Princeton University.
+I investigate the physical processes of water mass variability using ocean and climate data.
+More specifically, I have applied watermass transformation theory (WMT) to study:

-• 1) the interannual variability of Weddell-Sea-derived Antarctic Bottom Water1 (paper published here)
+• 1) the interannual variability of Weddell-Sea-derived Antarctic Bottom Water1 (published work)

 • 2) the transformation of North Atlantic Subtropical Mode Water due to eddy-induced lateral mixing in the near surface

-• 3) the physical drivers behind the latest marine heatwave (MHW) that occurred in the Gulf of Mexico this past summer2 (preprint here).
+• 3) the physical drivers behind the latest marine heatwave (MHW) that occurred in the Gulf of Mexico this past summer2 (published work).
 I am keen to broaden this latest application of WMT to MHWs because the findings from this research can better inform fisheries management and improve their adaptation strategies to a warming ocean.

 • Personal notes about myself: